 Most gardeners have been plagued at least one year with pests or diseases—and sometimes both.
 While crop rotation by plant families might not entirely deter pests or prevent diseases, it does ensure that neither will become a chronic problem.

 A Four-Year Design Plan

-If the soil is partitioned, a bed that is 8 feet long and 4 feet wide can sustain a crop-rotation plan like the one at right.
+If the soil is partitioned, a bed that is 8 feet long and 4 feet wide can sustain a crop-rotation plan like the one below.
 Working in a small garden means that you might have to employ succession planting during a single growing season and make practical choices about what to grow.
-(Corn and sweet potato are out.)
+(Corn and sweet potatoes are out.)
 Fortunately, seed purveyors are continually coming out with new varieties for small spaces.

 After the first growing season, remove crop residues.
 Be especially vigilant about removing any diseased plant material.
 Healthy bush-bean remnants can be left to decompose and chopped up into the quadrant in which they were grown to return nitrogen to the soil.
 During the second year, rotate crops by one section—that is, Quadrant 1 plantings will go into Quadrant 2, and so on.
 By the fourth growing season, plants in Quadrant 1 will be in Quadrant 4.

 Father-and-daughter team Ron and Jennifer Kujawski are the authors of the Week-by-Week Vegetable Gardener’s Handbook.
 They tend a 8,000-square-foot vegetable garden and multiple raised beds in western Massachusetts.

 Photos: Scott Phillips, Andrea Jones, Danielle Sherry, Ann E. Stratton, courtesy of Tara Saberon, Kerry Ann Moore, Brittany Leandra, Stephanie Fagan, Maxine Adcock/gapphotos.com, Jennifer Benner